 What can one say?
 An error, of course, can happen.
 It may be that the present-day academic pressure to publish fast is just too high.
 Especially when there are groups tackling the same targets by competing detection technologies such as, in this case, optically detected magnetic resonance (ODMR).
 A November 2014 ODMR paper , in fact, also claims to have detected a single proton.
-They use the same diamond surface with nitrogen defects, and similar pulsed RF excitation schemes.
-Just the detector is different and allows the authors to work at room temperature.
+They use the same diamond surface with nitrogen defects, and similar pulsed RF excitation schemes; just the detector is different.
 Which makes me wonder: might not the reasons behind the retraction of the Degen's group be pertinent also to the ODMR paper?

 Anyway, the single-proton MRMF detection milestone is presently lost in a fog, kind of.

 Hence, rejoice, because the race is still on!
 But better do not rejoice for too long, I think.